 Heart failure and coronary artery disease are the #1 causes of death worldwide.

-Heart disease, sometimes called coronary artery disease, is a chronic condition in which the arteries that supply blood to your heart become narrowed or blocked due to a buildup of fatty material, called plaque.
+Coronary artery disease is a chronic condition in which the arteries that supply blood to your heart become narrowed or blocked due to a buildup of fatty material, called plaque.
 If an artery becomes blocked, it can stop blood flow and cause a heart attack.

 Advanced heart failure is a chronic, progressive condition in which the heart is too weak to pump enough blood throughout the body.